David Whitworth: Career

 In the season, Whitworth took eleventh and nineteenth places in the Junior and Senior TT respectively.
 For the Senior TT, he competed for the first time as a works rider, for Triumph.

 Fatal accident

 On 2 July 1950, Whitworth competed in the 350 cc Belgian Grand Prix at Spa-Francorchamps.
 He was riding a privately entered Velocette and was in a fight for fifth place with Harold Daniell, Ted Frend and Charlie Salt.
 On the tenth lap, Whitworth and Salt came together, crashing heavily.
 Whitworth was taken to hospital where he was diagnosed with a skull fracture.
 The following day, Whitworth died in hospital from his injuries.
 In accordance with his wishes, which were to be buried close to the scene of any fatal accident he might have, he was buried in the local cemetery in Spa.

+Legacy

+Francesc Xavier Bultó cited Whitworth as the inspiration behind the "thumbs up" symbol used for his company Bultaco, having witnessed Whitworth giving the thumbs up to his pit crew to signify that all was well.
+Francesc' grandson Sete Gibernau would later use the same "thumbs up" symbol as part of his helmet design during his racing career in MotoGP.

 World Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)